Soh Yoke Wah

 Licensed and Registered Counselor (Malaysia)

-I am currently running a Mandarin language center in Subang Jaya.
-Prior to that, I worked as an Auditor and Marketing Executive for five years.
+I used to run a Mandarin language center in Subang Jaya where I teach Mandarin as a second language to both children and adults, before I decided to go full time in counselling in 2019.
+Prior to running my own center, I worked as an Auditor and Marketing Executive for five years.
 I left the corporate world to pursue my interest in working with children.
-I worked as a Pre-School Teacher in a local Montessori-oriented kindergarten and a facilitator at Gymboree for another five years.
-My work with children has given me valuable experiences and insights into the world of children and the educational, social, emotional and behavioral challenges that both children and parents face in today’s modern society.
+I pursued a Diploma in Montessori and worked as a Pre-school Teacher in a local Montessori-oriented kindergarten and a facilitator at Gymboree for another five years.
+My work with children has given me valuable experiences and insights into the world of children and the educational, social, emotional and behavioural challenges that both children and parents face in today’s modern society.

 I speak fluent English, Mandarin, Cantonese and Hokkien.